 - 1. Right-click the PDF in your browser (right-click the link above). - 2.
-Click Save Target As.... - 3.
+Click Save Target As... if you are using Internet Explorer.
+Click Save Link As... if you are using Netscape Communicator. - 3.
 Navigate to the directory in which you would like to save the PDF. - 4.
 Click Save.